nnur/Stains-on-the-Brain/README.md

 # Stains on the Brain

 This project is a mishmash between Rorschach ink blot tests and a social network app.
 It uses the very well-structured MEAN seed.
 I have been switching over our MySQL database to Mongo.
+It is extremely scalable and can manage huge volumes of clients.
+It also uses special metrics for matching users.

 ![sc](/public/images/screenshot.png "login")